Grants & Scholarships

 The Clement and Linda McGillicuddy Humanities Center provides financial support for humanities initiatives through two grant programs.

 - UMaine faculty and students can apply for MHC Sponsorship Grants of up to $250 to support public humanities and innovative teaching programs on-or-off campus.
 There is no application deadline, new applications will be considered as they are submitted.
 For more information about Sponsorship Grants, contact The Center Director at firstname.lastname@example.org.

-- The Clement and Linda McGillicuddy Humanities Center Faculty Grant award applications are being accepted for maximum awards of $2,500 to support faculty research, community engagement, or innovative teaching proposals.
+- The Clement and Linda McGillicuddy Humanities Center Faculty Grant award applications are being accepted for maximum awards of $5000 to support faculty research, community engagement, or innovative teaching proposals.
 The funds are normally used for expense reimbursement and cannot be used as compensation for faculty time.
-Completed grant applications and budget forms should be emailed to Director firstname.lastname@example.org by the correct semester deadline.
-Deadlines: The spring process is now closed (the deadline was March 31, 2017).
+Completed fall 2017 grant applications and budget forms should be emailed to Director jennifer.moxley@maine by December 1, 2017.

 Gene Felice (New Media)